ansible/ansible-ai-connect-operator/docs/user-guide/programmatic-api-use.md

 3. Verify that the user to whom you want to grant programmatic access is in the Users list.

+NOTE: An access token can only be granted to an existing AAP User.
+The applicable User must first log into `Ansible AI Connect` with their credentials to create a User record in the Django database.
+Users created with `wisdom-manage createsuperuser` cannot be granted API access tokens.

 4. From the "Django Oauth toolkit" area, select "Access tokens" → "Add".